physical-computation/gfet-simulator/README.md

 * Can export CSV files of the measured transfer and IV characteristics
 * Can load in a user-defined sweep from a CSV file for both gate and drain voltages (Currently defaults back-gate voltages to 0 V for external sweeps.)
-* Can export SPICE model for Rodriguez and Jimenez GFET models
+* Can export SPICE models

 ## Features to add:
 * Additional models (e.g. multi-gate), alternative materials (e.g. MoS2)...